On the modified $J$-equation: Coercivity of the modified -functional

 \subsection{Existence implies coercivity}

 We will prove the converse direction of Theorem \ref{existence and coercivity} and Theorem \ref{solvability is independent of omega}.
-The proof is essentially due to \cite[Proposition 22]{CS17}, but we will give it here for the sake of completeness. \begin{proof}[Proof of ``existence $\Rightarrow$ coerxivity'' in Theorem \ref{existence and coercivity}] Assue that there exists a solution $\hat{\chi} \in \b$ to the modified $J$-equation
+As in Proposition \ref{perturbation of coercivity}, the terms involving the Hamiltonian cancel out when taking the difference of the functionals, so that, in effect, there is no substantial difference from the usual $J$-equation case \cite[Proposition 22]{CS17}.
+However, we will give it here for the sake of completeness. \begin{proof}[Proof of ``existence $\Rightarrow$ coerxivity'' in Theorem \ref{existence and coercivity}] Assume that there exists a solution $\hat{\chi} \in \b$ to the modified $J$-equation

 Take a sufficiently small $\d>0$ so that $\omega':=\omega-\d \hat{\chi}>0$.
 Then